IndomieGorengSatu/Mie/README.md

-## What do you call a boomerang that won't come back?
-A stick.
+## My dentist is the best, he even has a little plaque!